 Minecraft Compromise is a wonderful Bedrock resource pack for players who don't want to completely change the look of their game, but want to give it a bit of a makeover with some cleaner, crisper textures.

 From a distance you could easily mistake Compromise for vanilla Minecraft, which is a testament to how closely the pack keeps to the original textures.
 But up close, the differences are clear.
 Subtle but pleasant, and very easy to enjoy - particularly when combined with a top-tier Minecraft shader pack.

 Download link: Minecraft Compromise Resource Pack

 It's certainly not a lazy pack, despite its often flat surfaces.
-There are little details on almost every block type which add some flair and texture and character to the world.
-But overall it's a great, clear, vibrant texture pack which is particularly good for PvP thanks to its crispness even at far distances.
+There are little details on almost every block type, from Wood to Copper, which add some flair and texture and character to the world.
+But overall it's a great, clear, vibrant texture pack which is particularly good for PvP Minecraft servers thanks to its crispness even at far distances.